MengXiangxi/BCHEARL-Docs/docs/README.md

 ## License

 For now, I am reserving all rights.
 But I do have a plan to release it as an open source software.
-However, I also retains the rights of commercialization.
+However, I also retain the rights of commercialization.

 ## Cite